djeada/Linux-Notes/notes/services.md

 ### Checking Service Dependencies

 Understanding service dependencies is crucial for effective system administration, particularly when managing startup sequences and troubleshooting service issues.
 To check whether a particular service is dependent on a specific target or another service, the `systemctl` command can be utilized in conjunction with `grep`.
 Here's how to do it:
+Using this command sets Adam as the owner and assigns the "admins" group to the file.txt.
 ```bash
 systemctl list-dependencies [target/service] | grep [service-name]
 ```